Transformational Projects

 Funded projects

-The projects align with the SW WA Hub’s drought resilience priorities, which were developed through a comprehensive and consultative process with the Hub’s Regional Nodes, farmers, grower groups, NRM groups, First Nations people, and industry experts.
+The projects align with WA’s drought resilience priorities, which were developed through a comprehensive and consultative process with the Hub’s Regional Nodes, farmers, grower groups, NRM groups, First Nations people, and industry experts.

 Each project is led by a SW WA Hub consortium partner and involves multiple partnerships and investors, including end users such as growers and grower groups.